freedomofpress/securedrop/docs/yubikey_setup.rst

 admin user to the Journalist Interface with ``manage.py``. ``cd`` to the ``SECUREDROP_ROOT``, which is ``/vagrant/securedrop`` in development and ``/var/www/securedrop`` in production.
 Run ``./manage.py add-admin``.
 Fill in the username prompt.
+Be sure to save the automatically generated diceware passphrase in the user's KeePassX database.
 When it asks "Is this admin using a YubiKey [HOTP]? (y/N)", type "y", then enter.
 At the "Please configure your YubiKey and enter the secret:" prompt, enter the Secret Key value and hit enter.
 Note that the spaces are optional.
 When you are